TurBoss/blt/doc/treeview.rst

     is a blue arrow.

   **-justify** *justify*
-    Specifies how the column data fields title should be justified within the column.
-This matters only when the column is wider than the data field to be display.  *Justify* must be "left", "right", or "center".
+    Specifies how the column value should be justified within the column.
+    This matters only when the column is wider than the variable value to be display.  *Justify* must be "left", "right", or "center".
 The default is "left".

   **-max** *reliefName*
     FIXME